-For example, if you live in Tennessee and want to find an institution with in-state tuition under \$15,000 use the map, to select Tennessee then, select tuition of \$15,000 and select the state you live in, also Tennessee.
+For example, if you live in Tennessee and want to find an institution with in-state tuition under \$15,000, use the map to select Tennessee, then select tuition of \$15,000 and select the state you live in, also Tennessee.

-Then click the Show Results button.
+Then click the 'Show Results' button.

-You will be presented with a list of institutions with in-state tuition, within that price range, for that state.
+You'll be presented with a list of institutions with in-state tuition, within that price range, for that state.

 You can print this screen, export, or save the results, or you can add this institution to a list of favorites.

-Click 'Add to favorites' next to any institutions that you're interested in further exploring.
+Click 'Add to

+Favorites' next to any institutions that you're interested in further exploring.
 This enables you to do side-by-side comparisons of up to four institutions by checking the boxes and clicking 'Compare.'

-At the top, is general information about the institution.
-You can click on 'Expand All' to view more detailed information about estimated student expenses before aid, or graduation and retention rates.
+At the top is general information about the institution.
+You can click on 'Expand All' to view more detailed information about many important institutional characteristics such as the estimated student expenses before aid, or graduation and retention rates.

-You can look at individual institution data by clicking on the name of the institutions.
+You can look at individual institution data by clicking on the name of the institution.
 To clear your search criteria and start over, click on 'College Navigator' at the top.

-If you know the name, or part of the name, of the school you want to search for, enter it in the name of school box.
+If you know the name, or part of the name, of the school you want to search for, enter it in the 'Name of School' box.
 You can also enter nicknames.
 For example, the University of Mississippi is known by many as Ole Miss.
-If you type "Ole Miss" into the 'Name of School Box' and click 'Show Results' the system would then find the University of Mississippi.
+If you type "Ole Miss" into the 'Name of School' box and click 'Show Results,' the system will then find the University of Mississippi.

-Mousing-over the (i) button gives you a pop-up window with some general information about the institution.
+Moussing over the "i" button gives you a pop-up window with some general information about the institution.
 This helps to verify you selected the right institution.

 It tells you that Ole Miss is a four-year public institution that awards bachelor's, master's, post-master's certificates, and doctor's degrees.
 It's considered to be a Town: Remote campus setting.
-There is campus housing and it gives us some information about the student population and the student-to-faculty ratio.
+There is campus housing, and it gives us some information about the student population and the student-to-faculty ratio.